avanzosc/odoo-addons/stock_inventory_sum_difference/README.rst

 Stock Inventory Sum Difference
 ==============================

-This module extends the `stock.inventory.line` model to allow proper aggregation of the `difference_qty` field in tree views when grouping records.
+This module extends the ``stock.quant`` model to allow proper aggregation of the ``inventory_diff_quantity`` field in inventory adjustment tree views when grouping records.

 Bug Tracker
 ===========